B-tronics/Octopus/README.md

 # Octopus
-Image processing software for analyzing and evaluating surgical skills.
+An image processing software for analyzing and evaluating surgical skills.